Close Alert Banner

 • Email this page Email

-The Town of St. Marys will commemorate National Day for Truth and Reconciliation with a week of activities focused on healing and education from Monday, September 23 to Monday, September 30, 2024.
+The Town of St. Marys will commemorate National Day for Truth and Reconciliation activities focused on healing and education on Tuesday, September 30, 2025.
 Thank you to all who lead and attend our events.
 It is wonderful to see so many residents taking time to reflect, listen and learn.

 Events & Activities